nfc-rfid-reader-sdk/ufr-lib/README.md

 ## License

 This project is licensed under the .....
-License - see the [LICENSE.md](LICENSE.md) file for details
+License - see the [a /ufr-lib/licence/uFR_library_license.md](LICENSE.md) file for details

 ## Acknowledgments